Codebrahma/codebrahma.github.io/_posts/2014-01-05-experience-in-the-gcrc-2014.markdown

 comments: true
 ---

+First and Foremost, let me introduce my self.
+I am Yuvaraja Balamurugan([@charizard](https://twitter.com/Charizard_ "My twitter profile")).
+I work at [CodeBrahma Technologies](https://twitter.com/codebrahma "codebrahma's official twitter profile") as everything.
+I do project management, rails, backbone, coffeescript and to my surprise even mentoring.

 This is my personal experience about the Garden City Ruby Conference - 2014, which happened in Hotel Atria, Bangalore.
 We sponsored the conference and were given 2 complementry tickets.
 So, me and Nithin(one of my colleague's) went to the conference.

-## January 3rd - Day 1

 We reached the Hotel by 9:10 AM and we were invited in the hospitality desk.
 Since the tickets were sponsorship ticket's, they were in the name of Anand(our Founder & CEO).
 The girl in the desk asked for our names and we both told "Anand", at the same time.
 The girl was pretty confused and gave us both a weird look.
 Then I wasted one long sentence in my life explaining her the situation.
 Now everything went cool and she gave each of us a bunch of goodies and conference tags.